Things to Do in Calistoga in Spring: Your Complete Activity Guide

 A short drive from downtown, the Old Faithful Geyser of California (1299 Tubbs Lane) erupts approximately every 30 minutes.
 Spring visits benefit from the surrounding green landscape and shorter visitor queues than summer.
 [4]

-Spring is one of the most enjoyable times to visit Calistoga’s tasting rooms and wineries.
+Spring is one of the most enjoyable seasons for things to do in Calistoga in spring, and wine tasting tops the list.
 Crowds are lighter than harvest season, outdoor terrace seating is available without summer heat, and many wineries release new vintages in late winter and early spring.

 Castello di Amorosa (4045 North St. Helena Highway) offers cave tours and tastings inside a functioning medieval castle.
 Spring weekday visits are notably quieter than summer, making it a good time to take the full cave tour without weekend crowds.
 [4]